mbk-naboore/Python-Crash-Course-2nd-Edition-free-with-solutions/README.md

   2) you will find my asnwers to the questions in the book.
   3) each chapter has a file (chapter_x code used.txt) this file has the GitHub of the book author which has all the code that was used during the chapter...

-  * some questions might have a related files (other moduls, output files, etc) those are also uploaded either by using the same name of the python file or by using part_1, part_2, etc...
+  * some questions might have some related files (other moduls, outputed files, etc) those are also uploaded either by using the same name of the python file or by using part_1, part_2, etc...